 - 4.1 (a) Is the current policy concerning the protection of wild salmonids consistent with the international goals on sea lice and containment agreed by NASCO and ISFA? (b) If the current policy is not consistent with these international goals, when will current policy be adapted to ensure consistency with the international goals and what management measures are planned to ensure achievement of these goals and in what timescale?
 (Max.
-200 words for each) (Reference: BMP Guidance) - (a) There are currently no aquaculture facilities producing salmonids in marine areas in England and Wales.
-We will, however, continue to keep abreast of developments related to the issue of interactions between farmed and wild salmonids (e.g. through participation in relevant ICES Working Groups and via the scientific literature) and will liaise with other neighbouring jurisdictions on areas of common interest where appropriate.
+200 words for each) (Reference: BMP Guidance) - (a) The current policy is consistent with the international goals on containment agreed by NASCO and ISFA.
+There are 13 land-based freshwater salmon aquaculture sites (of which 5 are closed recirculation sites) in England and Wales.
+The policy governing these sites requires screening to prevent escapes and the ingress of salmon at all life stages, conforming to the technical standards set out in the Screening for intake and outfalls: a best practice guide and is required under environmental regulations.